CalvinWu4/RIT-Rate-My-Professors-Extension/README.md

 You'll probably want to `npm install` first if you haven't already.

+`npm run release` will run the `clean`, `build:chrome`, and `build:firefox` targets to generate two production zip files from a clean build folder which should be ready for distribution

 To run the extension in your browser for development purposes, follow these instructions:

 https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/Your_first_WebExtension